 Let’s look at our 1857 christening example.
 It took place in the summer and it’d be easy to presume that the weather was hot.
 We need to check though!
 That June may have been infamous for its terrible weather.

 Our example took place in a church.
 We may look at a photo of that stone building and presume it was the same in 1857.
 Again we need to check.
 What if the church flooded that year?
 What if the building we see today is a replica?

 Once we’ve got our confirmed details though, we can use them to create texts rich in detail:

-“Summer 1857 was hot and the parishioners of St Michael’s Church must have felt relieved to sit within the churches stone walls.
+“Summer 1857 was hot and the parishioners of St Michael’s Church must have felt relieved to sit within the church’s stone walls.
 On 10th June the Brown family filled the congregation.
 A generation of bottoms squashed into the tiny pews.
 In the cool church, the Brown’s watched as their sons, Thomas and John, entered the Christian faith.
-I image the babies cried as the icy holy water splashed onto their foreheads.
+I imagine the babies cried as the icy holy water splashed onto their foreheads.
 Three years before them, a daughter had been baptised using that same deep stone font.
 Her little bottom was missing from the row of Browns that watched the ceremony.
 Perhaps her mother, Elizabeth was thinking of her as she hushed her son’s bawl…”

 Find The Right Words

 Successful authors tend to have a fantastic vocabulary.
 Reading widely can help you to expand your own.
 But, you can also use a thesaurus to aid you – especially if you find you are using the same words repetitively.
 There are loads of free thesaurus’ online.

-It’s also worth bearing in mind that old adage, “show not tell”.
-If you find your text is full of adjectives (describing words) than start pruning them!
+It is also worth bearing in mind that old adage, “show not tell”.
+If you find your text is full of adjectives (describing words) then start pruning them!
 Replacing those adjectives with strong nouns can actually enhance your writing.

 I recommend reading “Kill Your Adjectives“.
 It really explains this concept in much more detail and gives some great examples.